AparnaSuryan/Portfolio/Walmart Sales Analysis_SQL/Walmart Sales_Summary.md

 # Feature Engineering:

-Created new columns time_of_day, day_name, and month_name based on existing time and date columns.
+In the feature engineering part of this project, new columns (time_of_day, day_name, month_name) were added to an existing table (Sales) based on the values from the time and date columns.
+This process involved the following steps:

+            Definition of New Columns:
+                  New columns (time_of_day, day_name, month_name) were defined as part of the Sales table schema to store derived values based on existing data.
+            Utilization of CASE Statements:
+                  CASE statements were utilized within SELECT queries to conditionally assign values to the new columns (time_of_day, day_name, month_name) based on specified criteria.
+            Population of New Columns with UPDATE Queries:
-Utilized CASE statements and UPDATE queries to populate new columns with appropriate values derived from existing data.
+                  UPDATE queries were used to populate the newly added columns (time_of_day, day_name, month_name) in the Sales table with the values derived from the existing time and date columns.
+                  The UPDATE statements utilized CASE expressions to conditionally set values for each row in the table based on specific time or date ranges.

-Exploratory Data Analysis (EDA):
+# Exploratory Data Analysis (EDA):

 Conducted various EDA queries to analyze sales data: